Introduction

 Conclusion

 Recent administrations have all endeavored to address U.S. immigration policy, but there have been few lasting changes, a testament to the complexities of immigration reform.
-Congress recently failed to enact legislation in spite of calls from both parties to address the current crisis.
-The Wall Street Journal explains the obstacles to changing immigration policies (6 min):
+Congress recently failed to enact legislation despite calls from both parties to address the current crisis.

 Ways to Get Involved/What Can You Do